 The Ultimate Denial

-The denial of death is pervasive and we have a collective conspiracy of silence, a tacit agreement not to talk about death and dying in polite company.
-Death is a taboo topic.
+The denial of death is pervasive, and we have a collective conspiracy of silence- a tacit agreement not to talk about death and dying in polite company.
+Death is taboo.
 It is my premise that this is so for one reason.
-Unlike cancer, mental illness, child abuse or whatever charged and feared topic might be in an individual’s emotional and psychological closet, death is unique.
-Death is in everyone’s closet!
+Unlike cancer, mental illness, child abuse or whatever charged and feared topic might be in an individual’s emotional and psychological closet- death is unique.
+Death is the skeleton hanging in everyone’s closet!
 Open the door and there it is.
-Our collective response is to slam the door shut and pretend we are safe until something happens that demands that admit what we all already know.
-Our time is finite but our ending on the planet as a human is a certainty.
+Our collective response is to slam the door shut and pretend we are safe until something happens that demands that we admit what we all already know.
+Our time is finite and our ending on the planet as a human is a certainty.

 Featured Episode of Grace Notes